Readm/Blog/_posts/2018-03-15-riscv-bypass.md

 Today we start with a simple part of Rocket Core: bypass.

 Bypass in rocket core is faily simple, since the Rocket is an in-order pipelined core.
-The bypass module only detect bypass opportunites and bypass the correct values befor the ex stage.
+The bypass module only detect bypass opportunites and bypass the correct values befor the execute stage.

 ## If not bypass